PySimpleSQL/pysimplesql/README.md

 While **pysimplesql** works with and was inspired by the excellent PySimpleGUI™ project, it has no affiliation.

 ## Rapidly build and deploy database applications in Python
-**pysimplesql** binds PySimpleGUI™ to sqlite3 databases for rapid, effortless database application development.
+**pysimplesql** binds PySimpleGUI™ to varous databases for rapid, effortless database application development.
+At the time of this writing, **pysimplesql** supports **SQLite**, **MySQL** and **PostgreSQL** databases!

 Makes a great replacement for MS Access or Libre Office Base!
 Have the full power and language features of Python while having the power and control of managing your own codebase. **pysimplesql** not only allows for super simple automatic control (not one single line of SQL needs written to use **pysimplesql**), but also allows for very low level control for situations that warrant it.